Harley Academy

 It’s taught by our faculty of dedicated clinical trainers and we guarantee your own patients to treat.
 To ensure you get the time to focus on your techniques and injecting, we source all your patients for you.

-Our Level 7 Diploma courses are open to doctors, dentists, nurses, clinical pharmacists and dental therapists.
+Our Level 7 Diploma courses are open to doctors, dentists, nurses, midwives, clinical pharmacists and dental therapists.
 To find out more about our courses, book a 15-minute consultation with one of our Course Advisors.
 They’ll be happy to answer your questions and counsel you on what steps to take to achieve your goals.

 All information correct at the time of publication